Dance Events in Boulder, Colorado

-Feb.
-16-18: “Stepping Out” is a world-premiere presentation of contemporary works performed by the company’s professional members.
-At Dairy Arts Center, 2590 Walnut St. See www.boulderballet.org for updated details.
+Sept.
+30: “FACES of Boulder Ballet” is a performance of new works choreographed and performed by company dancers.
+4pm at Dairy Arts Center, 2590 Walnut St. See www.boulderballet.org for details.

 Boulder Swing Dance

 Weekly swing dance lessons on Monday evenings are open to everyone; start the monthlong series on the first Monday of any month.
-There’s also a more informal lesson each Wednesday at SKEYE Brewing in Longmont.
 Kakes Studio, 2115 Pearl St. www.boulderswingdance.com.

 Centennial State Ballet

 Sept.
 29: The new season opens with “The Secret Garden,” based on the book by Frances Hodgson Burnett.
 2pm & 7pm at the Stewart Auditorium at the Longmont Museum, 400 Quail Road. www.centennialstateballet.org.

 Nov.
 24-25: The 16th Annual Sugar Plum Tea Party (fundraiser), Xilinx Retreat Center, Longmont

 Oct.
 5-6: This dance company’s new season opens in October at Dairy Arts Center, but details weren’t available at press time, so check www.cindybrandledance.com for more info.